Practice Conference

 People and relationships are at the heart of any practice.

-This conference will focus on how to retain and develop your people to align with your firm’s strategic goals as well as succession planning and exit strategies for retiring partners.
+This conference will focus on retaining and developing your people to align with your firm’s strategic goals, as well as on succession planning and exit strategies for retiring partners.

 CPD Hours: 6